-Split open or boiled over the fire by means of two sticks for handles, a fine fresh fish is a great delicacy, and our friends were proceeding to enjoy their supper when a shout in the distance announced that Pierre Lefranc was on his way back.
-Paul slipped on his snow-shoes and advanced to meet him, and was highly delighted to learn that a moose "yard" had been found within a short distance and the "sign" showed plainly that it was still frequented.
-Whilst Paul was stooping down to play with the dogs that had accompanied the trapper, he caught a glimpse of the camp, and heedless of the cold, stood for a few minutes in silent admiration.
-Night had fallen, and the fresh logs heaped on by Groves to welcome the Canadian threw up sheets of ruddy flame, that roared in the pine branches above them and sent upward a million of sparks that coruscated far overhead before disappearing for ever.
-The pure sheeting with which the earth was covered flashed back the light of the fire as though the no sulphurous chemicals to throw a magic splendour on the landscape.
+Split open or boiled over the fire by means of two sticks for handles, a fine fresh fish is a great delicacy, and our friends were proceeding to enjoy. their supper when a shout in the distance announced that Pierre Lefranc was on his way back.
+Paul slipped on his snow-shoes and advanced to meet him, and was highly delighted to learn that a moose " yard" had been found within a short distance and the "sign" showed plainly that it was still frequented.
+Whilst Paul was stooping down to play with the dogs that had accompanied the trapper, he caught a glimpse of the camp, and heedless of the cold, stood for a few minutes in silent admiration: Night had fallen, and the fresh logs heaped on by Groves to welcome the Canadian threw up sheets of ruddy flame, that roared in the pine branches above them and sent upward a million of sparks that coruscated far overhead before disappearing for ever. pure sheeting with which the earth was covered flashed back the light of the fire as though the ground were thickly sprinkled with seed diamonds, while the trunks of the trees caught a ruby hue, and the snow became tinged with a delicate sea-shell pink of exquisite beauty.
+Those who have seen some of the marvellous fairy transformation scenes in our, Christmas pantomimes can, perhaps, form some idea of the sight now presented to Paul's admiring gaze, but in the former all is false and the heavy atmosphere tainted with gas, whilst here the air was dry and exhilarating, and nature needed no sulphurous chemicals to throw a magic splendour on the landscape.